 Approaching the villages by boat gives a completely different view of the towns and the regular ferry service between Levanto and La Spezia makes this possible.
 A one day hop on/hop off ticket costs around €26 per adult (travel allowed in both directions) or €15 one way.
 Ferries stop at Monterosso, Vernazza, Manarola, Riomaggiore and Porto Venere.

 We based ourselves at Levanto, just a few kilometres north of Monterosso for our stay.
 As we were arriving at the Cinque Terre by car, this suited us as parking was available at our accommodation.

-We chose the lovely Villa Valentina for our four night stay and used the trains to access the Cinque Terre villages.
-You can read my review here and click here to check current prices at Villa Valentina.
+We chose the lovely Villa Valentina for our four night stay and used the trains to access the Cinque Terre villages – click here to check current prices at Villa Valentina.

 Most of the five villages offer only 3-star, family run hotels so if you are looking for something a bit more upscale, Levanto is a good option.

 On our final day in Liguria we took the ferry from Monterosso all the way to Porto Venere and were instantly smitten.
 Do try and include a visit to Porto Venere in your Cinque Terre itinerary.

 Local seafood including anchovies and sardines, pesto, and the local white wine, Sciacchetrà, which is usually drunk as a dessert wine.

 I’ve written a separate article on hiking the Cinque Terre paths.

 If you can’t spend more than one day at the Cinque Terre, the following day trips are a great option.